Samsung/tizen-docs/docs/application/web/guides/w3c/supplement/typedarray.md

 To handle binary data in your application with JavaScript, you must learn to access the binary data for reading and writing:

-1. Create new instances of the typed array view types with a General fixed-length binary buffer:
+1. Create new instances of the typed array view types with a general fixed-length binary buffer:

    ```
    <script>